-I have my books And my poetry to protect me; I am shielded in my armor, in my room, safe within my womb.
-I touch no one and no one touches me.
+I have my books And my poetry to protect me; I am shielded in my armor, Hiding in my room, safe within my womb.
+I touch no one no one touches me.
 I am a rock, I am an island.

 And rock feels no pain; And an island never cries.